 Before determining the best course of treatment, Dr. Greenberg will thoroughly examine your teeth and gums.
-There are multiple treatment options for periodontitis that we can provide or refer you to a specialist for:
+There are multiple treatment options for periodontitis that we can provide or refer you to a specialist for, including the following.

 - Scaling and Root Planing: These treatments are used in tandem to deeply clean the gums.
 Scaling also removes tartar from above and below the gum line.
 Root planing smooths out the rough surfaces of tooth roots to help gums reattach to the teeth.

 - Gum graft surgery: During this procedure, a dental surgeon takes bone tissue from another part of the mouth to cover the tooth roots.
 This grafting surgery is often necessary for severe cases of periodontitis to prevent tooth loss.

 - Flap surgery: During flap surgery, the gums are lifted so that we can remove plaque and tartar.
 Patients with deep gum pockets benefit from this type of surgery.